GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Related Work

 \section{Related Work}

 \textbf{``Diet'' networks:} Our focus is learning problems on high-dimensional tabular datasets with a limited number of samples.
-As such, our work is closely related to ``diet'' methods such as DietNetworks \citep{Romero2017DietNT}, FsNet \citep{singh2020fsnet} and WPFS \citep{margeloiu2022weight}, which rely on auxiliary networks to predict (and in turn reduce) the number of learnable parameters in the first layer of an underlying feed-forward network.
-These methods require a well-defined strategy for computing feature embeddings, and their performance is highly sensitive to this choice.
-In contrast, $\mathsf{GCondNet}$ takes a more principled approach to learning feature embeddings by using the implicit sample relationships present in the data to learn the feature embeddings (via the learned graph embeddings $\vw^{(i)}$).
+As such, our method takes inspiration from ``diet'' methods such as DietNetworks \citep{Romero2017DietNT}, FsNet \citep{singh2020fsnet} and WPFS \citep{margeloiu2022weight}, which rely on auxiliary networks to predict (and in turn reduce) the number of learnable parameters in the first layer of an underlying feed-forward network.
+However, $\mathsf{GCondNet}$ differs from ``diet'' methods in two important ways: (i) ``diet'' methods require a well-defined strategy for computing feature embeddings, and their performance is highly sensitive to this choice.
+In contrast, $\mathsf{GCondNet}$ defines graphs between samples and uses a GNN to learn the feature embeddings; (ii) $\mathsf{GCondNet}$ provides a different inductive bias which leverages the implicit relationships between samples (via the learned graph embeddings $\vw^{(i)}$). \looseness -1

-Out of all ``diet'' methods, $\mathsf{GCondNet}$ is most closely related to PLATO \citep{ruiz2022plato}, as both methods employ GNNs as auxiliary networks to parameterise the predictor network.
-However, the similarities end there, and we highlight two key differences: (i) PLATO relies on domain knowledge, making it inapplicable when such information is unavailable.
-In contrast, $\mathsf{GCondNet}$ is more general, as it does not require domain knowledge but can still utilise it when available. (ii) PLATO constructs a single graph between features, whereas $\mathsf{GCondNet}$ creates multiple graphs between samples.
+Out of all ``diet'' methods, \gcondnet is most closely related to PLATO \citep{ruiz2022plato}, as both methods employ GNNs as auxiliary networks to parameterise the predictor network.
+However, the similarities end there, and we highlight two key differences: (i) PLATO relies on domain knowledge, making it inapplicable when such information is unavailable, which is common.
+In contrast, \gcondnet is more general, as it can be applied to any tabular dataset without requiring domain knowledge but can still utilise it when available. (ii) PLATO constructs a single graph between features, whereas \gcondnet creates multiple graphs between samples.
 This distinction is crucial, as PLATO leverages the relationships among features, while our method focuses on leveraging the relationships between samples (in addition to the relationships between features learnt by the MLP predictor itself).
-Appendix~\ref{appendix:extended-related-work} presents the differences to PLATO extensively.

-\textbf{Graph-based approaches for tabular data}, including semi-supervised approaches, construct a graph between samples to capture the underlying relationships.
-The graphs are created using either a user-defined metric or by learning a latent graph between samples.
-Recent methods apply GNNs to these graphs, and our work distinguishes itself from such tabular data approaches in three ways.